tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 - [`RateLimit`] - To limit the number of requests a service will receive over a period of time.

+Various Software Patterns are used in Tower services:

+- Decorators wrap an object and enrich its behavior while keeping the same
+  interface: for instance, `Timeout` decorates its wrapped service.
+- Adapters are used in various places: for instance, inside `Timeout` the result type from `tokio::time::timeout` is adapted to the result type the `Service::call` method.
+- And several others.

-Types like `Timeout` and `JsonContentType` are typically called _middleware_, since they wrap another `Service` and transform the request or response in some way.
-Types like `RequestHandler` are typically called _leaf services_, since they sit at the leaves of a tree of nested services.
+User-provided types like `RequestHandler` are typically called _leaf services_, since they sit at the leaves of a tree of nested services.
 The actual responses are normally produced in leaf services and modified by middleware.

 The only thing left to talk about is _backpressure_ and [`poll_ready`].

 # Backpressure

+## The problem

 Imagine you wanted to write a rate limit middleware that wraps a `Service` and puts a limit on the maximum number of concurrent requests the underlying service will receive.
 This would be useful if you had some service that had a hard upper limit on the amount of load it could handle.

-With our current `Service` trait, we don't really have a good way to implement something like that.
-We could try:
+With your current `Service` trait, you don't really have a good way to implement such rate limiting.
+You could try:

 ```rust
 impl<R, T> Service<R> for ConcurrencyLimit<T> {